A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Adversarial Feature Genome

-where $h_{ij}(X_,\Theta^*)$ is the value of the $j$-th group in the $i$-th layer, and $\Theta$ is the weight set of CNN.
-The obtained image $X_{ij}^*$, an important group feature on the $i$-th convolution layer, makes the maximum activation of the $j$-th group on the $i$-th layer.
-We visualize 3 pairs of adversarial example and the original image shown in Figure \ref{fig:genome}.
-The group features of adversarial examples and the original images are similar in the shallow layer, but the difference in the deep layer becomes larger.
-Meanwhile, according to the change of the adversarial features, the features of adversarial examples and the original images are gradually separated.
-These group features have the properties of AFS, and the details can be seen in Experiment \ref{ex.1}.
+where $h_{ia}(X_,\Theta^*)$ is the value of the $a$-th group in the $i$-th layer, and $\Theta^*$ is the weights of CNN.
+The initial input image is random noise.
+With several iterations following the gradient ascent algorithm, the generated image can be made to maximize the vector of decomposed feature maps of the corresponding layers of the original image, which is a group feature.
+The obtained group feature $X_{ia}^*$ also can make the maximum activation of the $a$-th group on the $i$-th layer, and its size can be customized.
+For instance, we set $r = 4$ and visualize 3 pairs of adversarial examples and the original image shown in Figure~\ref{fig:genome}.
+The input image shows semantic features about the classes on each layer.
+The whole process is hierarchical, and the semantics is gradually abstracted.
+The group features of adversarial examples and the original images are similar in the shallow layer.
+Although humans may not understand their semantic features in deeper layers, they are more distinct compared to shallow layers, both through visual comparison and distance metrics.
+We generate some group features of other images in Appendix A for references.
+Through our observation, group features are similar at shallow layers while the differences grow larger when processed in deeper layers, in alignment with the AFS.
+These multi-layer group features can be used to construct the AFGs.

-Group features are simple in shallow, but complex in deep layers.
-In the deeper layers, features tend to become more abstract and closer to semantic features.
-In each class, objects have common features, such as the hair and ears of a dog, the tip of a bird, and the spherical cap of a jellyfish.
-The group features on each layer of the image show the classification of the image of the model.
-It is like the process of gene expression, using the information in genes to synthesize gene products.
-Many visualization methods and analysis of the model \cite{olah2017feature,zeiler2014visualizing,bau2018gan} also prove that these semantic features are obvious in the deep layer.
-These group features have class features of the input image, and the details can be seen in Experiment \ref{ex.2}.